MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets.md

 1. Navigate to the **Advanced settings** section.
 1. In the **Solutions** tab, select the option to create a new solution.
 1. After creating the solution, choose **Add existing**.
-A dropdown will appear with all the entities that are solution aware.
+A dropdown appears with all the entities that are solution aware.
     :::image type="content" source="media/add-assets-library.png" alt-text="Add within assets library" :::
 1. Select **File**.
-A dialog will displaying all existing files.
+A dialog displaying all existing files.
 Choose the files you want to export and save the changes.
 1. Export the newly created solution.

-These steps will generate a .zip folder that can be later imported into a different organization.
+These steps generate a .zip folder that can be later imported into a different organization.

-The imported files will be added to the target organization and the links will point correctly to the target organization.
+The imported files are added to the target organization and the links point correctly to the target organization.

 ## Notes for emails and templates

 Emails and templates already support ALM.
 With the latest changes, if the files referenced in those emails and templates exist in the target organization, the references after the import process will point to the target organization.

-This ensures that even if you accidentally delete files in the source organization, your emails will continue to function correctly in the target organization.
+This feature ensures that even if you accidentally delete files in the source organization, your emails continue to function correctly in the target organization.

-To enable this, follow these steps:
+To enable this feature, follow these steps:

 1. Create a solution containing all the files referenced in your emails and templates.
 1. Import the created solution into the target organization.
 1. Next, create a solution with emails and templates, and import it into the target organization.
-This will ensure that all your emails and templates have references pointing to the correct organization.
+This ensures that all your emails and templates have references pointing to the correct organization.

-If you didn’t follow these steps and imported a solution containing emails and templates referencing files without having the files in the target organization, nothing will happen.
+If you didn’t follow these steps and imported a solution containing emails and templates referencing files without having the files in the target organization, nothing happens.
 The references will still point to the original organization.

-To fix this, follow these steps:
+To fix this issue, follow these steps:

 1. Create a solution containing all the files referenced in your emails and templates.
 1. Import the created solution into the target organization.